Initiatives for Arundo Control

 Lessons from Arundo Control Man is a training program for Texans working in construction, road or park maintenance, landscaping, ranchland management, and anyone else who may encounter this plant.

-- Arundo donax infographic
+- Arundo donax infographic - PDF

 - Controlling Invasive Cane

 - Branching Out: Giant reed and saltcedar – Texas Parks & Wildlife, July 2016